-Finally, meet Josh and Shannon's daughter, Luca.
-Of course, she knows her dad is Jewish, and actually loves seeing old photographs of Irving, but other than that, she has little connection to Judaism.
-We really miss and need all Lucas!
+Finally, meet Josh and Shannon's son, Luke.
+Of course, he knows his dad is Jewish, and actually loves seeing old photographs of Irving, but other than that, he has little connection to Judaism.
+We really miss and need all Lukes!
 Let's work together to invite everyone who is disengaged from their Judaism, back to our sometimes dysfunctional, often confusing, but always loving community.